ApexRMS/helloworldEnhanced/docs/index.md

 Open SyncroSim and select **File -> Packages… -> Install…**, then select the **helloworldTime**, **helloworldUncertainty**, **helloworldPipeline**, or **helloworldSpatial** package and click OK.

-Alternatively, download the latest release for <a href="https://github.com/ApexRMS/helloworldTime/releases" target="_blank">helloworldTime</a>, <a href="https://github.com/ApexRMS/helloworldUncertainty/releases" target="_blank">helloworldUncertainty</a>, <a href="https://github.com/ApexRMS/helloworldPipeline/releases" target="_blank">helloworldPipeline</a>, or <a href="https://github.com/ApexRMS/helloworldSpatial/releases" target="_blank">helloworldSpatial</a> from GitHub.
+Alternatively, download the latest release for <a href="https://github.com/ApexRMS/helloworldTime/releases" target="_blank">helloworldTime</a>, <a href="https://github.com/ApexRMS/helloworldUncertainty/releases" target="_blank">helloworldUncertainty</a>, <a href="https://github.com/ApexRMS/helloworldPipeline/releases" target="_blank">helloworldPipeline</a>, <a href="https://github.com/ApexRMS/helloworldSpatial/releases" target="_blank">helloworldSpatial</a>, or <a href="https://github.com/ApexRMS/helloworldConda/releases" target="_blank">helloworldConda</a> from GitHub.
 Open SyncroSim and navigate to packages, then install from file.
 <br>
 <br>
 ## Getting Started